shishirsuman6/Kraken-Websockets-API-1.9.0/README.md

 It covers the folloiwng:
 1. Connection to Kraken Websockets API.
 2. Assert details on Public Channel messages (Request and Reponse).
-3. Run Test in pralle mode.
+3. Run Test in prallel mode.
 4. Provide Docker endpoints for ease of installations and execution via container.
 5. Generate HTML and XML reports of Test run results.